 Delays can often lead to unhappy patients.
 Did you know that gaps in communication have been identified as one of the top three causes in medical errors?
 Patient communications can be improved in areas such as appointment scheduling, appointment reminders, patient referrals, and patient registration/in-take process and check-out.

 How often do you refer a patient to a specialist?
 Patients are often provided with a referral slip if they need to see a specialist.
 A patient will contact the specialist office to schedule an appointment.
 What is the next step?
 Will your practice send additional patient information to the specialist?
 If you do send patient referrals to specialists, consider a standard guideline on what needs to be communicated to the specialist, such as adequate information on tests, x-rays and additional documentation about the patient.
 A structured and consistent referral process will reduce the delay in treating your patients.
 Automation will also help improve the referral process and remove some duplication in manual entry when required information gets transferred from your practice to a specialist practice.

 Changes can be hard and are usually resisted by many.
 Although challenging, the rewards of automating a workflow in a healthcare setting are reducing risk of data input errors, a better patient care experience, improving internal and external communication and many more.

 Read our previous blog post on Dental Technology Trends to Watch in 2018

 Simplify your patient intake workflow with online patient forms

 Automate your workflow process by merging patient forms directly into your dental software.
-We integrate with Dentrix, Eaglesoft, OrthoTrac, SoftDent and WinOMS.
+We integrate with Dentrix, DSN, Eaglesoft, OrthoTrac, SoftDent and WinOMS.